Noise sensitivity of random walks on groups: Wreath products

 This group is not $\ell^1$-noise sensitive by Corollary~\ref{cor:surject}.

 \begin{proof} Let $X_n=s_1\dots s_n=(f_n,x_n)$ denote a sample.
 The projection $x_n$ to the integers is a simple random walk.
 We denote

 the local time at $x$ (both the set and its cardinal are called local time by a slight abuse).
-Conditionned on the local time, the state of the lamp at $x$ is given by:
+Conditioned on the local time, the state of the lamp at $x$ is given by:

 Let us denote $R_n:=\{ x \in \Z : \Loc(x,n)>0\}$ the range of the random walk projected to the integers.
 The entropy of $X_n$ is given by